Ann V. Klotz, Head of School

 At Laurel, Ms. Klotz also teaches English in the Upper School and drama in the Primary.
 Particularly interested in the public purpose of private school, Ms. Klotz is proud that both the NorthStar Collaborative and Laurel’s Center for Research on Girls, founded during her headship, use the School’s resources on behalf of girls at Laurel and beyond.

-She serves on the boards of ISACS, the Heads’ Network, the National Coalition of Girls Schools and Lawrence School, and she is President of the Board of Headmistresses of the East.
+She serves on the boards of the Heads’ Network, the National Coalition of Girls Schools, Lawrence School, and Headmistresses of the East.
 Deeply committed to mentoring women to independent school leadership, she has served on the faculty for the NAIS Institute for Aspiring School Heads and the Heads’ Network Leadership Seminar.
-Ms. Klotz blogs for the Huffington Post—frequently on topics around the intersection of motherhood and school leadership.
+Ms. Klotz has blogged for the Huffington Post—frequently on topics around the intersection of motherhood and school leadership.
 Additionally, her work has appeared in Independent School Magazine, Community Works Institute Journal, and the NAIS Independent Ideas Blog.

 Follow her on Twitter: @AnnKlotz

 Writing Life: How Not to Get an MFA – A Step by Step Guide - Hippocampus Magazine - 09/10/2018

 Yearning: Time Spent in the Company of Laura Ingalls Wilder - bookclique - 08/23/2018